fmExcense/compositeurdigital.github.io/en/immo.md

 ### Criteria types

-- `id`: This column is mandatory and must match a document name in the folder.
-It will not display as a criteria but will be used to open a result.
+- `id`: This column is mandatory and must match with a document name in the folder.
+It will not be displayed as a criteria but will be used to open a result.
 - `floor`: floor level.
-- `type`: room count
+- `type`: number of rooms
-- `surface`: surface of the residence, or of a part of it (balcony, parking space, etc.).
-Type in the value in m² without unit.
+- `surface`: surface of the product.
+Type in the value in sq.m (do no specifiy unit).
 - `price`: Price.
-Multiple price columns can be defined.
+Multiple prices columns can be defined.
-- `multiple`: free criteria where multiple selection is possible.
+- `multiple`: criteria for multiple selection
-- `single`: free criteria for which a single choice must be selected.
+- `single`:  criteria to force a single choice .